MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-kerberos-sso.md

 ## How to use Kerberos SSO to access an SMB file share

 This diagram demonstrates how Microsoft Entra Private Access works when trying to access an SMB file share from a Windows device that is configured with Windows Hello for Business + Cloud Trust.
+In this example, the admin has configured Quick Access Private DNS and two enterprise apps - one for the Domain Controllers and one for the SMB file share.

 :::image type="content" source="media/how-to-configure-kerberos-sso/private-access-kerberos-sso-to-smb.png" alt-text="Diagram of Microsoft Entra Private Access using Kerberos SSO for SMB file share." lightbox="media/how-to-configure-kerberos-sso/private-access-kerberos-sso-to-smb-expanded.png":::